 Imagine taking part in a blind taste test, tasting one percent and whole milk; easy peasy!
-Now imagine that you're tasting milk ranging from 1.1 percent to 1.9 percent.
-Your job is to pick the best.
+Now imagine that you're tasting milk ranging from 1.1 percent to 1.9 percent, and your job is to pick the best.
 That's harder.
 Each milk is so close in taste that, in the end, they just taste like milk.
 See what we're getting at?
 But wait.
 What if one milk had a touch of chocolate in it?
 That would make things easier.
 We're here to help you determine which all-mountain board is YOUR chocolate milk.
 Your friends' opinions might vary, and other factors might weigh in.
 But if you know what characteristics are important to you, we'll tell you the board that has them.

 Related: Buying Advice for Snowboards

 Two things every snow-enthusiast loves: free refills and a good value.
 The lower the price and the higher the performance indicates a better value.
 The Jones Explorer , Ride Warpig, and the Nitro Fury were high performing and lower-cost models.
 The Explorer and the Fury were able to nestle out the Warpig by a few performance points.
 If you were able to get the Warpig on sale, it could become a better value.
 In contrast, testing of the Salomon Sick Stick indicated a less than premium performance with a premium price.

 Have you ever been on the lift and seen someone laying down a crisp edge in fresh cord and thought, "That was beautiful?".
 Fortunately, over the last ten years, snowboard design has progressed to accentuate the carving experience.
 Carving is one of the most enjoyable parts of snowboarding, particularly since it can be done anywhere on the mountain.